balintgersey/PartIII-Astrostatistics/README.md

 Lecture 19 (Thu 01 Mar).
 Covered:
   * Sketch of MCMC theory
-  * irreducible, aperiodic, not transient chaisn with unique, stationary dist'ns
+  * irreducible, aperiodic, not transient chains with unique, stationary dist'ns
   * detailed balance and invariant dist'ns
   * proof that Metropolis-Hastings obeys detailed balance
   * Metropolis & Gibbs as special cases of M-H